Cookies on the Gambling Commission website

 General

-Your company must submit a key event report to us if it appoints a person to a ‘key position’, or a person leaves a key position, or a person leaves a key position to take up another.
+You must submit a key event report to us if you appoint a person to a ‘key position’, or a person leaves a key position, or a person leaves a key position to take up another.

 For small-scale operators, a key position is a person occupying a ‘qualifying position’ as defined in the Gambling Act 2005 (Definition of Small-scale Operator) Regulations 2006 (opens in new tab).